 Please note that this list reflects the college summer programs that we plan to run this June.
 Some programs that were previously listed have been canceled due to low enrollment.

-Pre-college programs will run July 18 to July 29, 2016.
+Precollege Summer Programs will run July 16-27, 2018, with the exception of Hampshire College Summer Studies in Mathematics.
 Pre-college programs are for high school students entering their junior or senior year of high school.